stevehollx/climb-analyzer/README.md

 1. See the overpass-api/README for these separate instructions to build the local API.
 I am using a custom build since Apple Silicon macs don't play nice with the off-the-shelf docker images from drolbr or wiktorn.

 ### Step 4 - Stage Climb Analyzer
-#### Quickstart tip: Start here for performing just a small area anlysis, without needing to set up the local APIs mentioned in Steps 1-3.
 1. Edit `climb-analyzer.py` and change the URLs to your local APIs if you are running local servers.
 It defaults to the cloud APIs that have usage limits mentioned above.

 ## Running Climb Analyzer to analyze climbs